vlk-jan/road-crossing/README.md

 ## Overview

-This is a ROS node to facilitate safe traverse of an autonomous robot across a road.
-It was done as a bachelor thesis at FEE CTU.
+This package provides a ROS node to facilitate safe traverse of an autonomous robot across a road.
+It was done as a bachelor's thesis at FEE CTU.

 The main algorithm is based on a behavior-tree structure.
-This work does not include the detection of incoming vehicles, that is provided by a different node.
+This work does not include the detection of incoming vehicles that are provided by a different node.

 ## Installation